 Dr. Williams: “In many cases, there are not always obvious signs or symptoms that indicate running impacts fertility.
 Sometimes the first sign is an abnormality in a woman’s cycle.
 This includes longer cycles or the disappearance of a cycle entirely.
 It’s important to have an annual exam with your OBGYN.
 Bring up this question so he or she can address your specific situation since there are so many variables.”

 Dr. Williams shared that if you are a woman with a BMI within the normal range of 18.5-25 and you are already a consistent runner, you likely could continue to run as normal and it won’t impact your fertility.
 But, if you are having difficulty conceiving and you are already of a normal BMI, your doctor may ask you to reduce the intensity of your exercises; furthermore, starting a high-intensity exercise program may not be a good exercise plan for you to move forward with.
+If you’re in the middle of marathon training, that’s a great example of something you’d want to discuss with your doctor.

 If you are not used to vigorous running or high-intensity exercise, opt for 150 minutes per week of moderate-intensity workouts after speaking with your doctor.
 This would be equivalent to brisk walking or yoga; both are shown to be healthy for patients.